hapax/hapax.github.io/outreach.md

   (2020).
 What happens if you drop your homework into a black hole?
   An experiment using bits and buckets, carried out at the inaugural Teen Nerd Nite.
+- [*A hacker's guide to the Chandrasekhar limit*](https://hapax.github.io/physics/hacks/chandra/) (2020).
+A rough guide to how big a white dwarf
+  (or a box of electrons) can get before it turns into a black hole.
 - *The hacker's guide to physics* (2020).
 A short lecture series for UBC Physics Circle covering [dimensional analysis](assets/dim-slides.pdf), [random walks](assets/random-slides.pdf), and